skulpt/skulpt/lists.rst

 The reference diagram here looks like this:

 .. image:: illustrations/lists/refdiag3.png
-   :alt: State snapshot for equal different lists
+   :alt: Reference diagram for equal different lists

 ``a`` and ``b`` have the same value but do not refer to the same object.